Cyfrin/diverge-converge-audit/Diverge-Converge Audit Model.md

 A high-quality audit aims for an ideal state we define as **Perfectness**.
 Perfectness represents a scenario where the audited codebase is entirely devoid of vulnerabilities.
 The quest for perfectness makes the codebase progressively more secure and reliable as we inch closer to this ideal state.
 The role of auditors is pivotal in this journey - as they dig deeper into the code, unearthing and resolving more bugs and vulnerabilities, the reservoir of potential vulnerabilities diminishes.
 This ongoing cycle of discovery and resolution of vulnerabilities fuels a positive feedback loop in the audit process.
 Each vulnerability spotted and fixed nudges us nearer to perfectness, thereby establishing a cycle of continuous enhancement towards a totally secure codebase.

 The pursuit of audit perfectness encompasses two critical elements: **Exploit Quality** and **Consult Quality**.

+// Reformat the following sections.
+The titles and content currently feature on the same line of the bullet points

 - Exploit Quality
   Exploit Quality is a measure of the audit's proficiency in detecting and evaluating potential vulnerabilities in the codebase.
 The objective is to unearth and address as many vulnerabilities as possible, reducing the pool of remaining vulnerabilities and advancing towards perfectness.